Royal Arch Mentoring in the Province of Yorkshire, West Riding

 Following trials in Area 1 and Area 5 the new Royal Arch Provincial Mentoring Scheme was introduced in March 2019 under the guidance and control of the Provincial Mentor, E Comp.
 Graham D. Hoyle who is ably assisted by 7 Area Mentors as follows:

 Area 2 Chris Carruthers

 Area 3 Jeremy (Jerry) Anderson

 Area 5 Steve Smith and Richard Brown

-Its effective implementation should ensure a Companion is happy in his Royal Arch career, and as a consequence incline him to persuade his friends to join the Order and enjoy the friendship and companionship it provides and Royal Arch masons enjoy.
+The effective implementation of the Mentor programme should ensure a that a Companion is happy and enjoys his Royal Arch journey, and as a consequence incline him to persuade his friends to join the Order and share the friendship and companionship which Royal Arch masons enjoy.

 Graham D. Hoyle, PGStB, PPGSN